andrew-k512/treehouse_css_basics/README.md

 22. Box-sizing and max-width
   -With the box-sizing property, we can alter the way the browser calculates an element's total width and height.
 We're also able to set the maximum width of an element with the max-width property.

+23. Backgrounds: Color and Images
+  -Every HTML element has a background layer that is transparent by default.
+In this video, you'll learn basic background properties for applying colors and images.